 git clone http://git.yourdomain.com/repo.git

 You will need to obtain a valid SSL certificate for the exact domain name under which you set up your git repository (such as git.yourdomain.com as in the example above).
-You can do this by purchasing one from us (starting at $39.99) or by applying for a free StartCom certificate (not the easiest of processes).
+You can do this by purchasing one from us (starting at $24.99) or get a free Let’s Encrypt certificate.